Toronto’s east end is having a brewery boom. Here’s where to drink the good stuff

 242 Coxwell Ave., no phone, @godspeedbeer

-Luc “Bim” Lafontaine, the former head brewer at Montreal’s Dieu du Ciel!, is opening a 140-seat brewpub on Coxwell just south of Gerrard, in what was once a Dollarama.
-The taproom isn’t finished yet, but the retail shop is open daily from 11 a.m. to 11 p.m., selling cans of the first three brews from Lafontaine’s Pitch and Pray series: a stout, an IPA and a Dortmunder lager.
+Luc “Bim” Lafontaine, the former head brewer at Montreal’s Dieu du Ciel!, has opened a 140-seat brewpub on Coxwell just south of Gerrard, in what was once a Dollarama.
+The retail shop is open daily from 11 a.m. to 11 p.m., selling cans of the first three brews from Lafontaine’s Pitch and Pray series: a stout, an IPA and a Dortmunder lager.
+The taproom serves those three, plus a couple house saisons, some guest brews and a cider.

 Drink this: The Dortmunder, an easy-drinking and biscuity golden lager.